5/14/2019

 Soybean leaf showing classic symptoms of sudden death syndrome infection, with yellow and brown areas contrasted against a green mid-vein and green lateral veins.

-Conditions Favoring Sudden Death Syndrome Development
+Conditions Favoring SDS Development

-Though SDS infects soybean plants just after germination and emergence, symptoms usually do not appear until the reproductive stages of crop development (typically midsummer or later in the Midwest U.S.).
+Though SDS infects soybean plants just after germination and emergence, symptoms usually do not appear until the reproductive stages of crop development (typically mid-summer or later in the Midwest U.S.).
 The appearance of symptoms is often associated with weather patterns that bring cooler temperatures and significant rainfall to an area during flowering or pod-fill.
 First symptoms are often noticed about 10-14 days after heavy rains that saturate soils.
 Wet soils allow toxins to be produced by the fungus in the roots of the plant, which are then translocated to the leaves.
-These toxins are responsible for the striking foliar symptoms of SDS, even though the fungus itself remains in the roots and base of the stem, and does not invade the leaves, flowers, pods or seeds of the plant.
+These toxins are responsible for the striking foliar symptoms of SDS, even though the fungus itself remains in the roots and base of the stem and does not invade the leaves, flowers, pods, or seeds of the plant.

 SDS symptoms are usually more severe if SCN is also problematic in the field.
-SCN increases the stress on the soybean plant, and also provides wounds through which the SDS pathogen can enter the roots.
+SCN increases the stress on the soybean plant and also provides wounds through which the SDS pathogen can enter the roots.

-Sudden Death Syndrome Life Cycle and Symptoms
+SDS Life Cycle and Symptoms

 The Fusarium virguliforme fungus that causes SDS survives in crop debris and as mycelia in the soil.
 The organism enters soybean roots early in the growing season.
-Root infection is facilitated by wounds from SCN, insect feeding and mechanical injury.
-The fungus colonizes the soybean root system and has been isolated from both the taproots and lateral roots, but is not found above the crown of the plant.
+Root infection is facilitated by wounds from SCN, insect feeding, and mechanical injury.
+The fungus colonizes the soybean root system and has been isolated from both the taproots and lateral roots but is not found above the crown of the plant.
 A toxin produced by the fungus and translocated throughout the plant is responsible for above-ground symptoms.

 Root and Stem Symptoms